AbrarAhmed111/OnTask/README.md

 notification only while they are a member of its workspace, and can update only its read state ([`0034_notifications_workspace_scoped_access.sql`](supabase/migrations/0034_notifications_workspace_scoped_access.sql)).

+Notifications are in-app only and are created by database triggers reacting to workspace activity, never by a client insert.
+Each one opens the task, Goal, or page it is about and is marked read when opened.
+They cover tasks assigned or reassigned, tasks completed or reopened, tasks unblocked, new notes, Goals completed, invitation responses, members joining or leaving, a Daily Report becoming ready, an owner stopping your timer, and blocker mentions and resolutions.

 ### Guided Tours